Kappa Theta Pi: Membership

+Governance

-The executive board of Kappa Theta Pi currently consists of the President, Vice President of External Affairs, Vice President of Internal Affairs, Vice President of Finance, Vice President of Engagement, Vice President of Membership, Vice President of Marketing, Vice President of Professional Development, and Vice President of Technical Development.
+The executive board of the Alpha chapter of Kappa Theta Pi currently consists of the President, Vice President of External Affairs, Vice President of Internal Affairs, Vice President of Finance, Vice President of Engagement, Vice President of Membership, Vice President of Marketing, Vice President of Professional Development, and Vice President of Technical Development.
 Elections for each Executive Board position occurs at the beginning of every calendar year.
 Each active member of the fraternity is required to complete community service hours as well as attend professional development events.
 There are committees dedicated to fostering the growth and development of the fraternity.
 Each member must be part of a committee to actively contribute to the fraternity as a whole.

-Philanthropy

-Currently, Kappa Theta Pi co-hosts the Computer Science Bootcamp & Tutoring Program at Pioneer High School with Michigan CSE Scholars.
-Fraternity members volunteer their time to tutor high school computer science students.
-The primary goal of the Computer Science Bootcamp program is to successfully get all students in the class to pass the AP Computer Science exam.
-Furthermore, the Computer Science & Tutoring Program aims to raise diversity and appreciation for the field of computer science.
-Members are required to complete 10 hours of service a semester, many of which are completed with Computer Science Bootcamp.
-Members are also required to participate in multiple professional development events each semester; ranging from resume critiques, company presentations, and mock interviews.

 Chapters

-The fraternity lists eleven current chapters formed since it emerged in 2012.
-Active chapters noted in bold, inactive chapters noted in italics.
+The fraternity lists 25 active chapters or colonies formed since it emerged in 2012.
+Active chapters are noted in bold.
+Inactive chapters are noted in italics.